|

 now a chagrin fur-covered feint,

-tide roles out and takes me with it
+roles out and takes me with it

 yet all it touched follows